ManishMadan2882/Frontend-Assignment/README.md

 * Clone the repository to your local machine.
 * Open the project directory in a terminal window.
-* Run npm install to install the dependencies.
+* Run "npm install" to install the dependencies.
-* Run npm start to start the development server.
+* Run "npm start" to start the development server.
 * Open a web browser and navigate to http://localhost:3000.

 # Usage